(301) 220 2802

 Who Needs CTIA Training?

-CTIA will also appeal to SOC Professionals or anyone with job roles related to Security Practitioner, Engineer, Analyst, Specialist and Architect, Threat Intelligence Analysts, Associates, Researchers, Security Consultants.
+CTIA will also appeal to SOC Professionals or anyone with job roles related to Ethical Hackers, Security Practitioners, Engineers, Analysts, Specialists and Architects, Threat Intelligence Analysts, Associates, Researchers, and Security Consultants.

-If you manage IT security teams, digital forensic and malware analysts, or an Incident Response Team, offering CTIA training to your staff will strengthen your role and better position your organization's IT security.
+If you manage IT security teams, digital forensic and malware analysts, or an Incident Response Team, offering CTIA training to your staff will strengthen their roles as threat intelligence experts and better position your organization's IT security.

 What Jobs Can I Get With CTIA Certification in the Washington, DC Region?

-Here are some examples of job titles requiring threat intelligence skills available in the Washington, DC region :
+Here are some examples of job titles for threat intelligence professionals available in the Washington, DC region:

 - Crypotlogic Technician – US Navy, Columbia, Maryland